When the student is ready, the teacher appears.

 Larry and I would also jam and record during lessons.
 I still have a few clips of us jamming.

 A real watershed moment for me was the day he brought over some of his original songs he'd recorded at home (in the small bedroom of his Swatara Street home in downtown Harrisburg).
-On these recordings, he played and sang everything (except drums) by overdubbing and "bouncing" between two 4-track reel-to-reel recorders.
+On these recordings, he played and sang everything (except drums) by overdubbing and "bouncing" between two 4-track reel-to-reel tape recorders.
 I also had a 4-track reel-to-reel recorder, and by late 1976, I had two of them; so that I could do the same multitrack recording of my original songs.

 Building a Drum Track

-In the mid 1970s, there was a popular nationwide songwriting contest known as the American Song Festival (see ad to the right, featuring Teri Garr).
-Larry submitted a couple songs to the contest and had received an "honorable mention" for one of his songs, called "In My Lifetime."
+In the mid 1970s, there was a popular nationwide songwriting contest known as the American Song Festival (see ad to the right, featuring actress Teri Garr).
+Larry submitted a couple songs to the contest and received an "honorable mention" for one of his songs, called "In My Lifetime."

 One of the stunning facts about this and some other home-brew recordings Larry made was that he would build a drum track by recording a small clip from a vinyl album and then splice-and-repeat that small clip over and over... the entire length of his original songs!
 On top of that, he would add crash cymbals.
 Keep in mind, this was LONG before the days of digital audio; so the process began with a record player, recording the drum clip onto a reel-to-reel tape, and copying that part to another tape recorder, then using a razor blade to cut and splice all the identical tape clips together in serial fashion.
-I remember two particular songs where he got drum parts: the intro of "When the Levee Breaks" by Led Zeppelin and the intro of "Freeway Jam" by Jeff Beck.
+I remember two particular songs from where he got drum parts: the intro of "When the Levee Breaks" by Led Zeppelin and the intro of "Freeway Jam" by Jeff Beck.
 (Listen to the two examples to the right.)